- What's the "Best Practice" when migrating my domain from provider X to provider Y?

 We are an email hosting company and we would like to use YippieMove to migrate email for our new and existing customers to our servers.
 How can we benefit from using YippieMove?

-We have two different services that can help you simplify the move of new customers onto your servers.
-The first option is our Batch Migration.
+Our Batch Migration makes this easy.
 With our Batch Migration you can offer your clients email migration as a service.
 All you need to do is to fill out a simple CSV-file with information about the source and destination account and we will take care of the rest.

 Vouchers have been deprecated.
-Please contact us and so that we can convert it to credits.
+Please contact us and we can convert it to credits.

 We take security very serious.
 When you enter your account credentials into YippieMove all communication is encrypted with SSL, the same encryption most banks use to secure online banking.

 Assuming you've already set up the user accounts on the new server, it really comes down to how you handle your MX records.
 This is what we recommend: